ScooloV/bbpedia/docs/gutter_bowl/leagues.md

 The very nature of Gutter Bowl is a lawless, violent free-for-all, though even those in charge of such a league know that there must be some very loose rules that teams need to abide by to ensure that not every game descends into an all-out brawl over petty disagreements, garden border disputes and whether or not that guy in the pub looked at them funny!

-A Gutter Bowl league largely follows the same structure as a normal Blood Bowl league and much of the post-game sequence remains the same as outlined in the *Blood Bowl Rulebook* on pages 68-73.
+A Gutter Bowl league largely follows the same structure as a normal Blood Bowl league and much of the post-game sequence remains the same as outlined on [pages 68-73 in the *Blood Bowl Rulebook*](../core_rules/post-game_sequence.md).
 However, there are a few differences to the post-game sequence which are outlined here.

 ### POST-MATCH SEQUENCE